po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

 * Complete activities `01-Ins_Demo_Curl` through `10-Stu_Demo_Dynamic`.

-* Take a few moments before class to get familiar with the [Fetch documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), and [GitHub API](https://docs.github.com/en/rest) as students will rely heavily on it in class and may need help finding answers.
+* Students will be using Fetch today to make requests.
+Take a few moments before class to get familiar with the [Fetch documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).

-* Throughout the class will be working with Fetch Requests.
+* We will only be hitting the [GitHub API](https://docs.github.com/en/rest), so check out the documentation and get familiarized.
+Students will rely heavily on it in class and may need help finding answers.

-* They will use the API data to dynamically generate HTML.
+* Students will be repeatedly asked to refer to the GitHub Documentation, so be sure to have the link on hand just in case.

-* Students will be repeatedly asked to refer to the GitHub Documentation.
+* This is students first exposure

 ## Learning Objectives

 By the end of class, students will be able to

 * Understand the client-server model.

-* How to use cURL to test an API response.
+* Use cURL to make a simple request to an API.

-* Understand the Fetch API and why we use it.
+* Understand and explain the Fetch API and why we use it.

-* Render fetched data on the page after using a fetch request.
+* Use JavaScript to render data obtained with `fetch()` on the page.

-* A light introduction to different API request methods using Fetch vs AJAX vs XHR.
+* Understand and explain the differences between Fetch, AJAX, and XHR.

 * Understand the structure of an API parameter.

 ## Time Tracker

 | Start  | #   | Activity Name                       | Duration |
 |---     |---  |---                                  |---       |
 | 6:30PM | 1   | Instructor Do: Fetch Introduction   | 0:10     |